 We all have a need to be heard and understood.
 It’s part of being human.
-And it’s also critical in our life of business.
+And it’s also critical in our life and business.

 Think about the number of conversations you have in a day.
 Go ahead and count them.
 Count how many conversations you’ve had just today.
 Even if you don’t include the brief interactions with store clerks or toll takers, you’ll still be amazed at the number of conversations and how quickly they accumulate.